ALib C++ Library

 Defines the directory where the ALib project is stored.

-This variable may also be specified prior to entering the script to specify a different directory than the default, which is inferred from the full path name of the script invoked.
+This variable may also be specified before entering the script to specify a different directory than the default, which is inferred from the full path name of the script invoked.

 • ALIB_SOURCE_DIR